 Charmaine Royal is Associate Professor of African & African American Studies, Biology, and Community & Family Medicine at Duke University.
 She is also a core faculty member in the Duke Initiative for Science & Society, governing board member in the Social Science Research Institute, faculty affiliate in the Duke Global Health Institute, and senior fellow in the Kenan Institute for Ethics.

-Dr. Royal’s research, scholarship, and teaching focus on social and ethical issues in genetics and genomics on a global scale, particularly the intersection of 'race' and genetics, its policy implications and practical interventions.
+Dr. Royal’s research, scholarship, and teaching are both transdisciplinary and global, focusing on ethical, legal, and social issues in genetics and genomics, particularly the intersection of race and genetics and its policy implications and practical interventions.
 She serves on several national and international professional committees and boards related to these topics.
-She directs the Duke Center on Genomics, Race, Identity, Difference (GRID) that aims to inform and transform the concepts, uses, and impacts of 'race' in research, healthcare, and society.
+She directs the Duke Center on Genomics, Race, Identity, Difference (GRID) and the Duke Truth, Racial Healing & Transformation (TRHT) Campus Center.